EKGF/ekg-method/docs/objective/modularity.md

   The companies that are the fastest at this process will win”_.
-  Speed is critical for companies not only to create momentum but also to create a feedback loop between the company and its environment to foster positive learning within companies.
+  Speed is critical for companies not only to create momentum but also to create a feedback loop between the company and its environment to foster [positive learning](../vocab/positive-learning.md)positive learning within companies.
   Positive learning is defined by Flyvbjerg as; _“learning to do things faster, better, and cheaper by doing the same thing over and over, through replicated modules”_.